averykhoo/vibe-player-v3/REFACTOR_PLAN.md

-    When the user sets the "<Parameter>" slider to "<Value>" Then the "<Parameter>" value display should show "<Display>" And the browser URL should contain "<URL_Param>" And the audio playback characteristics should reflect the new "<Parameter>" setting
+    When the user sets the "<Parameter>" slider to "<Value>" Then the "<Parameter>" value display should show "<Display>" And the browser URL should contain "<URL_Param>"

     Examples:
       | Parameter | Value | Display           | URL_Param          |